Kongo religion: Mfinda

 As previously mentioned, nature is essential to Kongo spirituality.
 While nature spirits later became more associated with water, they were also known to dwell in the forest, or mfinda (finda in Hoodoo).
 The Kingdom of Kongo used the term chibila, which referred to sacred groves, where they would venerate these forest spirits.
 The Kongo people also believed that some ancestors inhabited the forest after death and maintained their spiritual presence in their descendants' lives.
 These particular ancestors were believed to have died, traveled to Mpémba, and then were reborn as bisimbi.
 Thus, The Mfinda existed as a meeting point between the physical world and the spiritual world, in the same manner of the kalûnga line.
 The living saw it as a source of physical nourishment via hunting and spiritual nourishment via contact with the ancestors.
 One expert on Kongo religion, Dr. Fu-Kiau, even described some precolonial Kongo cosmograms with mfinda as a bridge between the two worlds.

 Charms

 In the 17th century, the Bakongo people expanded the concept of nkisi to include consecrated objects or charms that contained the essence of nature spirits and their spiritual powers.
 These minkisi (sing. nkisi) were used for protection and healing.

+Folklore

+Kongo religion influenced the creation of several folkloric stories regarding spirits, man, and animals, to teach moral lessons.
+These include: How the Spider Won and Lost Nzambi's Daughter, The Turtle and the Man, The Vanishing Wife, The Antelope and the Leopard, Nzambi and Humanity, and Nzambi Mpungu's Ambassador, etc.